 Tower, an interdisciplinary installation, reflects on climate change and the biblical story of the Tower of Babel – a story of arrogance and the creation of linguistic differences.
+To overcome the vicissitudes of linguistic and cultural differences Tower seeks to unify people to achieve a common goal of protecting nature.
 Combining sculpture, video, archiving and community participation, the work highlights interviews of people of multilingual backgrounds sharing their personal experiences with climate change.
 The interviews are recorded in the interviewee’s native language to emphasize the global impact and responsibility in fighting climate change.

 ”Thank you for giving me the opportunity to convey my voice to the world, especially in my mother tongue (Assyrian).
 Being an Assyrian woman I am very proud to speak my mother tongue.” – N, Iraq

 “I’m so honored to be part of your project.
 It’s a privilege to share my story, be one of the voices of any individual who has experienced the effects of climate change and its impacts on society, community and our safety.
 I hope my story helps.” – J, Philippines

 Materials: steel, concrete, plastic